Anticipatory Evaluation of Language Models: Details of Data Curation

 \section{Details of Data Curation}

 This section provides data-curation details not covered in \Cref{sec:data_curation}.

-\paragraph{LLMs} For curation we used GPT-5~\citep{openai2025gpt5} and Qwen-32B~\citep{yang2025qwen3}.
-GPT-5 extracted schema-aligned descriptions from source papers; Qwen-32B handled dataset-source retrieval annotations and description rewriting.
+\paragraph{LLMs} For curation we used GPT-5-mini~\citep{openai2025gpt5}.
+The model extracted schema-aligned descriptions from source papers and handled dataset-source retrieval annotations.
 These choices were based on a pilot run and seed-result quality.

-\paragraph{Dataset-source arXiv annotation} Given the \(\mathrm{TSP}_i\) PDF, we prompted Qwen-32B to infer the title of the dataset-source paper, queried the arXiv API to resolve an identifier, and downloaded the PDF.
-Annotators then corrected errors and canonicalized dataset names.
+\paragraph{Dataset-source arXiv annotation} Given the result paper PDF, we prompted GPT-5-mini to infer the title of the dataset-source paper, queried the arXiv API to resolve an identifier, and downloaded the PDF.
+We improve precision by automatically checking content (e.g., verifying that the dataset name appears in the retrieved paper).

 \paragraph{Description extraction} We excluded appendix tables during extraction.
 To disambiguate records, we supplied the pre-normalization metric value as context.
 For efficiency, all PDFs were truncated to the first 12 pages during retrieval and extraction.